DonQuinleone/TakeLogger/README.md

 Should you wish to use the mouse, you can!

-* Double click on the take number to enter a new value
+* Click on the take number to enter a new value
-* Double click on the timer to set a new timer
+* Click on the timer to set a new timer
 * Click on a take in the take logger to select that take
-* Use the buttons at the top of the take logger (why would you though?)

 ## Feature Requests & Bugs